totalspectrum/spin2cpp/doc/basic.md

 Note that `cpu` is not a function call, it is a special form which does not evaluate its arguments in the usual way.
 The first parameter is actually preserved and called in the context of the new CPU.

 `cpu` returns the CPU id ("cog id") of the CPU that the new function is running on.
 If no free CPU is available, `cpu` returns -1.

+#### Using CPU to run shared ASM

+The `cpu` directive may also be used to execute shared assembly code, that is, assembly code started with `asm shared`.
+In this case the first parameter to `cpu` is the address of a label in the assembly code, where the program should start, and the second parameter is the parameter to be passed to the assembly code.
+This parameter is passed in the `par` register in P1, and in `ptra` in P2.

 ### DATA